 Bridge to Music

-– Marwa, Parent of Bridge to Music program participant who attended the May 2017 Family Concert.
+– Adam, Parent of Bridge to Music program participant.

 Bridge to Music is a music lesson program for low income families.
 The program is geared to children ages 6-13 by application.
 Previous music experience is not necessary.
 Subsidized music lessons, instruments and selected concert tickets are provided as part of this wonderful program.
 The Bridge to Music Program is generously supported by Sun Life Financial and other donors.